meisl/lambda/README.md

 #### Next comes the meaning of Application, `(f t)`:
-This is intended to capture the meaning of "***applying a function***", which is simply passing an *argument* to a function (represented by an abstraction, as above) - and retrieving what it returns.
+This is intended to capture the meaning of "***applying a function***", which simply is passing an *argument* to a function (represented by an abstraction, as above) - and retrieving what it returns.
 Recall that `f` is required to be a λ-term (that is, NOT restricted to variables only).

 It could, for example, be the identity function `(λx.x)`, as in `((λx.x) t)`.
-Of course, the result of applying the identity function `t` - is just `t`.
+Of course, the result of applying the identity function to `t` - is just `t`.

 What about `((λx.y) t)`?
 Well, as we said before, `(λx.y)` always gives you back `y`, no matter what's passed in.
 Hence, the result of this application is `y`, and `t` is "thrown away" (whatever `y` is we simply don't care).